magpie-ea/magpie-v3-docs/docs/00_getting_started/03_vue_js.md

 ## Listening to events
-Static web pages are pretty boring, however, and of course we want the user to interact with the browser.
+Static web pages are relatively boring.
+We want the user to interact with the browser.
 We can achieve this by listening to HTML events.
 Vue.js allows us to do this using the @-shorthand.
 For example, to be notified when the user clicks on something, we use `@click`.
 The listener attribute accepts either a JavaScript statement, like a function call, or a function value.
-The event object is available as $event.
+The event object is available as `$event`.

 ```html
 <template>